citp/privacy-policy-historical/s/so/soc/soccer-picks.org.md

 ### Use of Private Data

 We may use Data to customize and improve your user experience on this site.
-Your Data will not be provided to third parties.
+Your Data will not be provided to third parties except: \- if Soccer-picks.org is required to disclose such Personal Information by any applicable law, regulation or legal process.

+### Protection of Privacy data

+All of your private data is secured on our website by our systems with strong passwords and custom made technology.

+### Information and Deletion of Privacy data

+You have full right to know all of your private data that we save on our website/server.
+You can also force us to delete permanently all of your private data.
+Just send us e-mail on info@soccer-picks.org or use our contacts on the website.

 ### No guarantees